abdulwaheed76/practices/README.md

 See [getting-things-done](#getting-things-done) for more information

-### PR 2 after PR 1 approval only
-Do not move to PR 2 or code anything for it if PR 1 is not approved.
-If you wait for the reviewer, you can do other tasks and PRs but do not move to PR 2 if PR 1 is not approved

 ### Early review
-We emphasis on early review rather than complete all and get it reviewed after that. e.g you make an app of 10 things / steps.

-If you had made a mistake at step 2, then all steps from 2-10 might get influenced to be in the wrong direction.

-In thise case, if review is done at step 10 (completion of app), then it would be a "too late to find" senario and all/ most of 2-10 steps might need a refactor.

-Whereas if the review on each step (2 in this case), only 2 will be corrected and later steps will be aligned to it.

-The later is safer, more efficient, more time saving, needs lesser effort as a whole, gives more certainty and many other benefits.

 ### How to solve PR issues
 When an issue in PR is created, it should be fixed, code pushed, and a